shishirjha/100-days-of-code/log.md

 **Thoughts:** I found out that the new React course by Traversy covers the whole MERN app.
 So, chances are that I will get the opportunity to learn full MERN stack in this course.
 Hoping to learn MERN asap and start my own web app from scratch.

+### Day 6: September 3, 2019

+**Today's Progress**: Worked on class based components in the first project of the course React Front to Back 2019 by Brad Traversy on Udemy.
+Worked for 1 hr on Portfolio website.
+Designed navbar in the header and introduced the typewriter effect.

+**Thoughts:** We can work with React in two ways nowadays.
+One is old class based components and newer functional components which can also have states like class based components using new concept called hooks which I have not come across yet.
+So, there are so many things coming which I am excited about.
+But one thing which is making me sad is I am not giving enough time to problem solving which I must give.

 ### Day 1: June 27, Monday